smith961/joke_generator/README.md

 Project Title: Joke Generator
 Date: 2023/08/19
-Author : Smith AbdulHakeem
+Author: Smith Abdul Hakeem
 Description:
-it is a program that generates joke by fetching the data from an API.
+it is a program that generates jokes by fetching the data from an API.
 Installation
-You will use git clone to be able to download the documents in the github Installation Requirements
+You will use git clone to be able to download the documents in the GitHub Installation Requirements
 Git
 Git clone: git@github.com:smith961/code_challenge_2.git